 Feeding cats without spaying or neutering greatly contributes to the problem of cat overpopulation.
 Cats can get pregnant at four months old and deliver three litters every year which exponentially increases the number of cats born.
 Kittens have a very high mortality rate due to predators and illness, both of which can be prevented through spaying/neutering.

-MYTH: Feral cats are a health risk to humans and other cats.
+MYTH: Community cats are a health risk to humans and other cats.

 MYTH: Friendly community cats should be put up for adoption instead of being released back to their neighborhood after spay/neuter.